JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

 dagger = storepath()
 ```

-stores the instructions to buld the current path (which describe the dagger symbol) in `dagger`.
+stores the instructions to build the current path (which describe the dagger symbol) in `dagger`.

 The `dagger` is a Luxor Path type, and contains: